andrewcgaitskell/vpnpi/ReadMe.md

     pivpn add

-    and create a new .ovpn file that worked on my new port -
+    and create a new .ovpn file that worked on new port

 # Firewalla